SeggWat/wp-plugin-seggwat/readme.txt

 Yes.
 Each post and page has a "SeggWat Feedback" meta box in the editor where you can choose: Default (site setting), Force enable, or Disable.

-= Can I hide the SeggWat branding? =
+= Can I show SeggWat branding in the widget? =

 Yes.
-Uncheck "Show Branding" in Settings > SeggWat Feedback to hide the "Powered by SeggWat" footer in the widget.
+Check "Show Branding" in Settings > SeggWat Feedback to display the "Powered by SeggWat" footer.
+Branding is hidden by default.

 = What languages are supported? =